lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-This decade study seeks to cope with the “great unread” of literature, and to marry large-scale descriptive work with meaningful interpretive insight. [there is no “average” or “normal” text against which the “exceptional” works can contrast, nor can any text be “representative.”]
-[Nonetheless, I will iteratively prototype models of my chosen decade in search of a rich, reparative reading of the literary mediascape.]
+This decade study seeks to cope with the “great unread” of literature, and to marry large-scale descriptive work with meaningful interpretive insight.
+I will iteratively prototype multiple models of my chosen decade in search of a rich, reparative reading of the literary mediascape.
 Each model will try to render tractable the complex interactions between the broad generic traditions of prose fiction, drama, and poetry, and to identify how particular writers have made use of these interactions.
 One model will be large and distant: 52,001 bibliographic entries from the English Short Title Catalogue.
 One model will be smaller and closer: 502 full texts from the Eighteenth Century Collections Online Text Creation Partnership corpus.
 And one model will occur at a more “traditional” scale: key works by key writers, Ann Radcliffe, Charlotte Turner Smith, Hannah More, and Mary Robinson, all of whom wrote prolifically in the period to further both aesthetic and political goals in a range of literary forms.
-All three models will be pursued simultaneously, in service of the question: [what is the role of the Gothic in the literary mediascape?]
+All three models will be pursued simultaneously, to allow each to inform the development and interpretation of the others.